merenlab/merenlab.org/_posts/miscellaneous/2020-01-02-visualizing-metagenomic-bins.md

 Every corner of microbial ecology is filled with data.
 But **the best data are the data that are in the progress of being analyzed** so playing with it could end up being useful to its rightful owner as they go through it.

-Enter [a spontaneous thread in anvi'o Slack channel](https://anvio.slack.com/archives/C8SFMGYF3/p1576677417097800) by Jarrod Scott (who currently is a post-doctoral scientist at the [Smithsonian Tropical Research Institute](https://stri.si.edu/), Panama), which made it clear that he has been testing {% include PROGRAM name="anvi-cluster-contigs" %} on his ocean metagenomes.
+Enter [a spontaneous thread in anvi'o Slack channel](https://anvio.slack.com/archives/C8SFMGYF3/p1576677417097800) (which probably is not accessible anymore since we recently switched to Discord) by Jarrod Scott (who currently is a post-doctoral scientist at the [Smithsonian Tropical Research Institute](https://stri.si.edu/), Panama), which made it clear that he has been testing {% include PROGRAM name="anvi-cluster-contigs" %} on his ocean metagenomes.

 The dataset contains 28 shallow water marine samples collected within a 20km radius around [Isla Coiba](https://goo.gl/maps/VUkiZGPSa5yucjWN9) in the Eastern Pacific Ocean.
 The data was co-assembled with [MEGAHIT](https://academic.oup.com/bioinformatics/article/31/10/1674/177884).
 Here is the output of {% include PROGRAM name="anvi-display-contigs-stats" %} for that assembly: